ecavazos/speks/README.md

 ## Easily Test Your Node-Code

-**Speks** is a simple specification framework and spec-runner for node.js code.
+**Speks** is a simple specification framework and spec-runner for [node.js](http://nodejs.org/) code.
+If you want to demo, you can clone the repo, *cd* into the repo and run *node speks.js* at the command line.

 ### Usage